TESTIMONY

 -

-- He or she is not competent; he or she has been manipulated; corrupted.
+- He is partial, biased, or lying; he has been manipulated; he has been corrupted.

-- In other cases where his or her testimony could be verified, it proved wrong.
+- In other cases where his testimony could be verified, it turned out to be false.

 - Other witnesses say otherwise.

-- He or she is the only witness, so his or her testimony is not acceptable (testis unus, testis nullus, “one testimony, no testimony”)
+- He is the only witness, so his testimony is not acceptable (testis unus, testis nullus, “one testimony, no testimony”).

 -